The train hauled me out of London —

 I am your “black”, your unexpected, guest:

-your kindness to me will bring you God’s blessings’.
+and bring with me, to your kindness, God's blessing’.
 ‘Welcome, come in!’, the head of the household replied.
 Then his wife brought a bowl of warm water,

 and kneeling down happily to wash my feet,